Faculty of Information, University of Toronto: Facilities

 The iSchool occupies all seven floors of the Claude Bissell building, which is attached to the John P. Robarts Research Library and the Thomas Fisher Rare Book Library.
-The building houses classrooms, administration, faculty offices, as well as the Inforum.
+The building houses classrooms, administration, faculty offices, as well as research labs.

-Inforum

-The Inforum was the former library and "academic and community hub" at the FI.
-It contained a specialized collection devoted to the studies at the FI, including library and information science, archival studies, knowledge management, information systems and design, museum studies, and other related areas.
-It also included a special collection on subject analysis system.
-The library collection was removed in August 2019, despite advocacy efforts by the community to save the collection.
-In 2020, the Inforum became a Student Services space.
-Since 2021, it has been styled as "the learning hub".

-Semaphore Lab

-Semaphore Lab is a research cluster dedicated to inclusive design in the area of mobile and pervasive computing.
-Launched in 2012, it shares space with the Critical Making Lab in Robarts Library.

-ThingTank Lab

-The ThingTank lab originated in 2009 as the Designing Digital Media for the Internet of Things (DDiMIT).
-In 2010, the lab was funded and renamed to ThingTank.
-The lab is located off-campus, on Bathurst Street in Toronto.
-The lab offers workshops, idea jams and roundtable events aimed at supporting activity in exploration and development of internet enabled “things.”
-The lab use is not restricted to University of Toronto faculty and students, but open to other universities, and those in the public and private sectors.

-Institutes
+Research Institutes

 Knowledge Media Design Institute

 The Knowledge Media Design Institute (KMDI) was founded in 1996 as the University of Toronto's first virtual institute.
-KMDI offers one of the collaborative programs available to graduate students at the University of Toronto.
-The current Director of KMDI is professor Sara Grimes.
+KMDI offers one of the collaborative specializations available to graduate students at the University of Toronto.
+The current director of KMDI is Dr. Beth Coleman.

-The McLuhan Centre for Culture and Technology
+Centre for Culture and Technology

-Located in the historic McLuhan Coach House, the Centre was first launched in 1963 as the Centre for Culture and Technology.
-The Centre joined the Faculty of Information as a distinct research and teaching unit in 1994, and was renamed as The McLuhan Centre for Culture and Technology in June 2016.
-The McLuhan Centre is the home of the McLuhan Program in Culture and Technology, which aims to encourage understanding of the impact of technology on our culture and society.
-The Interim Director of The McLuhan Centre for Culture and Technology is Seamus Ross and the Director of the McLuhan Program in Culture and Technology is Sarah Sharma.
+Located in the historic Coach House, the centre was first launched in 1963 as the Centre for Culture and Technology.
+The Centre joined the Faculty of Information as a distinct research and teaching unit in 1994.
+The Centre for Culture and Technology aims to encourage understanding of the impact of technology on our culture and society.
+The director of the Centre for Culture and Technology is Scott C. Richmond.

 Digital Curation Institute

-The Digital Curation Institute (DCI) is headed by Christoph Becker, an iSchool faculty member.
+The Digital Curation Institute (DCI) was established in 2010 at the Faculty of Information, is an interdisciplinary unit at the Faculty of Information.
+The newly established DCI organized an inaugural conference “Curation Matters” in June 2010.
+It was directed by Prof. Wendy Duff until 2014, and from 2014 until June 2024 by Prof. Christoph Becker.
+(Prof. Costis Dallas served as DCI director 2019-2020 while Prof. Becker was on sabbatical leave).